okta/okta.github.io/_source/_posts/2018-07-03-deploy-vue-app-aws.md

 })
 ```

-**_Note:_**  The dev server (`npm run dev`) automatically rewrites the URL to `index.html` for you.
+**Note:**  The dev server (`npm run dev`) automatically rewrites the URL to `index.html` for you.
 So the behavior you see locally is how it should work in production.

 ## Building Your Single Page Application

 Now that you have a simple, two-page frontend working locally, it’s time to build your app and get it deployed to AWS!

 Because you used vue-cli scaffolding, a single call to the included build script is all you need.
 From your project root run  `npm run build` and webpack will build your application into the target `./dist` directory.
-(If the dev server is still running in your console, you can press CTRL+C or CMD+C)
+If the dev server is still running in your console, you can press CTRL+C or CMD+C.

 If you open the `./dist` folder and you should see the results of the build process:

-- ./index.html - This is the entry point of your SPA.
+- `./index.html` - This is the entry point of your SPA.
 It’s minified and HTML document with links to the apps CSS and JS.
-- ./static - This folder contains all your compiled static assets (JS and CSS)
+- `./static` - This folder contains all your compiled static assets (JS and CSS)

 During the build, you might have noticed the following notification: **Tip: built files are meant to be served over an HTTP server.
 Opening index.html over file:// won't work**.
 If you want to test your newly compiled application locally, you can use `serve` (install via `npm install -g serve`).
 Run `serve ./dist` and it will output a URL for you to load into your browser.